- Updated April 14, 2026

 If your package arrives after the expiration date, it will be rejected even if shipped before. - Peeling pharmacy stickers.

-Don’t remove pharmacy or prescription labels yourself.
+Don’t remove pharmacy or pharmacy labels yourself.
 Doing so can damage packaging and void eligibility.
 Buyers handle label removal safely. - Ignoring deadlines.

-Delays can push your items closer to expiration, which may reduce payout or make them ineligible upon arrival. - Mixing different expiration dates in one order.
+Delays can push your items closer to expiration, which may affect product evaluation or make them ineligible upon arrival. - Mixing different expiration dates in one order.

 Separate boxes by month to avoid confusion during processing.